DrewNaylor/UXL-Launcher/README.md

 - CryptoPrevent Maximum protection settings block Windows PowerShell from running thus halting the build process. [(issue #52)](https://github.com/DrewNaylor/UXL-Launcher/issues/52)

+- If the main window is set to Always On Top and the user opens the Options window from the Quickmenu and clicks on a window behind the UXL Launcher window, the Options window will not be able to be interacted with until the user right-clicks on the Quickmenu icon again. [(issue #53)](https://github.com/DrewNaylor/UXL-Launcher/issues/53)

 - Statusbar text is cut off when using the Windows High Contrast White theme. [(issue #58)](https://github.com/DrewNaylor/UXL-Launcher/issues/58)